 Instead, do this: Less is more!
 Apply the Pareto principle and focus on translating the 20% that will provide the 80% value to your users.

 3. Poor version control

 When starting a localization project, the first idea that popped into my head was to replicate the infrastructure used to serve the docs per language.
 In practice, this solution leads to run entirely different projects.
 There are high chances for the docs in the original language to evolve faster than the translated content.

 Once again, outdated documentation could be even worst than no documentation.
-It's very frustrating from the user perspective to start a guide and not be able to finish it because this targets a previous version that's not supported anymore.
+It's very frustrating from the user perspective to start a guide and not finish it because this targets a previous version that's not supported anymore.

 Instead, do this: Be clear about your policy to manage translations.
 These are my preferences, in order:

-⭐ Content Availability policy: Keep translated the parts that have not changed, but include the modifications in the base language.
-Gradually apply the necessary changes to renew the untranslated content.
+⭐ Content Availability policy: Keep localized the parts that have not changed but include the modifications in the base language.
+Gradually, apply the necessary changes to renew the untranslated content.

 🌐 Language Consistency policy: Multiple latest versions, depending on the language.
-If you decide to go with this policy, consider tagging clearly the outdated docs (e.g. with a warning message), and redirect users to the original latest version.
+If you decide to go with this policy, tag the outdated docs (e.g. with a warning message), and redirect users to the original latest version.
 Then, release new versions per language as soon as the translations are ready.

 🦄 Utopic policy: Wait to release new documentation versions until all translations are complete.
-I have baptized this policy as utopic because rarely docs and translations are ready at the same time.
+I refer to this policy as "utopic" because rarely docs and translations are ready at the same time.
 If localization becomes a blocker to publish new docs, opt to define a minimum completion threshold to release earlier.